joekndy/RubberDrag/README.md

 # RubberDrag

-A gesture that enables dragging on a view with a "rubberband" effect, similar to Apple's native scrollview or half sheet interaction.
+A gesture that enables dragging on a view with a "rubberband" effect.
+Similar to Apple's native scrollview or half sheet interaction.

 ![RubberDrag Demo](readme/demo.gif)